Build a Custom MCP Client

 &resource={url_encoded_resource}

-Open this URL in the user's browser.
+Open the authorization URL in the user's browser.

-6. Handle the Callback
+Step 6: Handle the OAuth Callback

 {redirect_uri}?code={authorization_code}&state={state}

-• verify state
+• Validate the state

-• reject OAuth error callbacks
+• Reject OAuth error responses

-• extract code
+• Extract the authorization code

-• exchange the code immediately
+• Exchange the code immediately

-• discard the temporary state and code_verifier
+• Discard the temporary state and code_verifier

-7. Exchange the Code for Tokens
+Step 7: Exchange the Code for Tokens

 Send a form-encoded request to the discovered token_endpoint: